themejunkie/advanced-random-posts-widget/readme.txt

 == Description ==

 This plugin will enable a custom, flexible and advanced random posts.
 It allows you to display a list of random posts via shortcode or widget with thumbnail, excerpt and post date, also you can display it from all or specific or multiple taxonomy.

-**If you find this plugin useful for you, I will really appreciate if you could spare a couple of bucks to help me to pay my web hosting bill.** [Donate here](http://satrya.me/donate/).

 = Important! =
 Before asking a support question: